 "While a chihuahua may start to shiver at temperatures of 40 degrees, an American Staffie won’t start feeling the chill until it dips to 30 degrees," Simon says.

 As a rule of thumb, though, if you notice your dog shivering, refusing to walk, whining, lifting its paws, or walking slowly, these are all signs that your dog is cold and could benefit from a sweater or a jacket.
 You might also want to get your dog a coat if temperatures in your area regularly dip to 40 degrees or lower, unless they are a breed with a particularly thick natural coat.

 In general, dog coats don’t need to be washed that often.
 “Dogs don’t sweat, and their coats tend to stay clean on the inside,” says Simon.
 “However, they should be washed a few times each season, especially if your dog is keen on rolling in grass or lying on mud.”

 Thompson agrees.
 “You should wash your dog’s jacket when it is visibly soiled or odorous,” she says. ”Wash it at least as often as you bathe your dog.”

 Why Trust The Spruce Pets?

-When choosing the best dog coats, we relied on our own experience as dog parents and user reviews to find coats that are well-designed, waterproof, insulated and easy to adjust.
-We also consulted closely with experts to ensure we were using the best criteria in our selections.
-The writer, Steven Rowe, has a rescue beagle of his own that won’t tolerate the cold or garments that hinder her ability to run so he made sure that the jackets on this list had the features he looks for when shopping for her.
+A previous version was written by Steven Rowe, who has a rescue beagle of his own that won’t tolerate the cold or garments that hinder her ability to run, so he made sure that the jackets on this list had the features he looks for when shopping for her.